-Your house is decked out in Halloween decorations and you've added some spooky themed foods and scary sound effects.
-The ghosts and goblins attending your Halloween party will want to be entertained but bobbing for apples is just not creepy enough for your haunted party theme.
-These body parts Halloween games are just the right activities to inject a little bit of fear into the fun.
+Your house is decked out in Halloween decorations, and you've added some spooky themed foods and scary sound effects.
+The ghosts and goblins attending your Halloween party will want to be entertained, but bobbing for apples is just not creepy enough for your haunted party theme.
+These DIY body parts Halloween games are just the right activities to inject a little bit of fear into the fun.

 Video of the Day